ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

          - choose "server machine" during configuration
          - leave TCP/IP enabled
       - You may need to re-boot after installing MySQL
+- Check that the DAE is logging EPICS block (especially if this is the first time epics has been installed).
+See  [DAE troubleshooting](DAE-Trouble-Shooting) "No log files are produced ..."

 ## Install EPICS